teki97/KL-TFD/README.md

 The visualized experimental results are supplemented as follows:
 ![](https://github.com/teki97/kernel-learning-time-frequency-distribution/blob/main/supplemet_1.jpg)

+### Discussion on P

+### Discussion on training data
-Then, when we train our network using signals at SNR = 5 dB, the evaluation results measured by l1 distance for the second synthetic signal (three-component synthetic signal in our paper) and the evaluation results measured by Renyi Entropy for the real-world bat echolocation signal are shown in the following tables:
+Then, when we train our network using signals at SNR = 5 dB, and it is examined that performance with low SNR can be improved while weak energy parts are prone to be ignored.
+The evaluation results measured by l1 distance for the three-component synthetic signal and the evaluation results measured by Renyi Entropy for the real-world bat echolocation signal are shown in the following tables:
 <table>
   <tr>
     <td>